Ingersheim

-Ingersheim (Swabian: Engersche) is a municipality in the district of Ludwigsburg in Baden-Württemberg in Germany, belonging to the Stuttgart Region.
+Ingersheim (/de/; Swabian: Engersche) is a municipality in the district of Ludwigsburg in Baden-Württemberg in Germany, belonging to the Stuttgart Region.

 Geography

 Geographical location

 Ingersheim is located on the western bank of the Neckar about 20 kilometers north of Stuttgart.
 The lowest point is at 182 m above sea level at the Neckar, the highest point is at 310 m above sea level in the Gewand Bürkle.
 The eastern boundary of the district is essentially formed by the Neckar River, in the north by the Saalen Forest, in the west along the Bietigheim Forest and in the south by the Brandholz Forest.

 Neighboring municipalities

 The neighboring municipalities of Ingersheim are, the municipalities of Hessigheim in the north, Mundelsheim in the northeast, Pleidelsheim in the east, as well as the cities of Freiberg am Neckar in the south, Bietigheim-Bissingen in the west and Besigheim in the northwest.
 They all belong to the Ludwigsburg district as well.